4 Proven Ways to Lower Your Risk of Dementia and Alzheimer’s

-According to Rosalynn Carter, former first lady of the US, there are only four kinds of people in the world: "those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers."
-As a decades-long champion for the rights of US caregivers, Carter knows what she is talking about.
+According to Rosalynn Carter, the former First Lady of the United States, there are four types of people: "those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers."
+Carter, a long-time advocate for the rights of caregivers, understands the challenges they face.

 Stress, anxiety, and depression have all been linked to cognitive decline.
 Let Go, Let God handle it.